turingschool/career-development-curriculum/module_three/finding_opportunities.md

 * [How to Not Suck at Twitter](https://www.themuse.com/advice/how-not-to-suck-at-twitter)
 * [5 Better Ways to Network on Twitter and LinkedIn](https://www.themuse.com/advice/5-better-ways-to-network-on-twitter-linkedin)

 **Whole Group:** How can you use these sites to find opportunities?
+How could you dig deeper beyond a job listing?

 Let's dive into what you can do with each of these tools:

+*

 #### You Do: Group Time